Aaddy-1/stocks-SentimentAnalysis/README.md

-# stocks-SentimentAnalysis
+# SentiStocks
 # Introduction
-The Reddit Stock Sentiment Analysis project is designed to scrape Reddit comments related to various stocks, perform sentiment analysis using a machine learning program, and then visualize the sentiment results.
-This project aims to provide insights into the overall sentiment of Reddit users towards specific stocks, helping investors and traders gauge public sentiment.
+This stock sentiment analysis project is designed to scrape Reddit comments related to various stocks in order to gauge market sentiment towards these brands.
+This project aims to provide insights into the overall sentiment of online users towards specific stocks, which helps investors and traders gauge public sentiment on any company before investing.
+This tool can be invaluable for companies who are wanting to gauge public perception about their brand in the context of the financial markets.
 # How it works
 1. The scraper scrapes reddit comments from every post for the past one month from the subreddit [r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/).
 2. It then filters the data based on various keywords related to the stocks being tracked.